When your WordPress contact form stops working, it’s like having your front door locked while customers are knocking.

 - Spam submissions.
 Even with anti-spam measures like CAPTCHA, some forms still receive fake or spam submissions.
 Aside from cluttering your inbox, they can slow down your website if left unchecked.

-What to Do When WordPress Form Does Not Work
+What to Do When a WordPress Form Does Not Work

-In this section, we will share 7 troubleshooting tips to help you fix WordPress form issues.
+In the following sections, we will share 7 troubleshooting tips to help you fix WordPress form issues.

 Here is a quick overview of all the tips we will cover in this guide.
 If you’re interested in a particular tip, you can click the link to skip ahead in the article: